swopnilnep/swopnilnep/README.md

 I'm Swopnil.
 I study Computer Science and Data Science at Luther College, IA.
 Welcome to my GitHub!

 Feel free to browse around some of my open source work on GitHub.
-You can view more of my work at [swopnil.com](swopnil.com) and if you need to contact me, you can reach me at `_ @ swopnil.com` or [t.me/swopnilnep](t.me/swopnilnep).
+You can view more of my work at `swopnil.com` and if you need to contact me, you can reach me at `_ @ swopnil.com` or `t.me/swopnilnep`.
 If you have a project or opportunity that I might be interested in or you want to collaborate and learn together, shoot me an email or DM! :)

 I am currently working on a React / PhotoSwipe project [Pho](https://github.com/swopnilnep/pho), and an image recognition project for our college cafeteria [How Busy is the Caf?](https://github.com/swopnilnep/HowBusyIsTheCaf).

-## INDEX
+`github.index`
 Here is a categorized index of some of my projects on this repository:

 Web Projects :